souvikroyc/oled_project/README.md

 ModuleNotFoundError: No module named 'luma': Install luma.oled using
 <br><code>pip3 install luma.oled</code></br>
 No output on OLED display: Ensure the I2C interface is enabled and that the OLED display is correctly wired and detected (<code>i2cdetect -y 1</code>).

-License
+<br>License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details.</br>

-Contributing
+<br>Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request if you have any improvements or bug fixes.
+Please open an issue or submit a pull request if you have any improvements or bug fixes.</br>

-Acknowledgements
+<br>Acknowledgements
-This project uses the luma.oled library for handling the OLED display and psutil for system stats.
+This project uses the luma.oled library for handling the OLED display and psutil for system stats.</br>